saimarshad1/network-reconnaissance-tool/README.md

 git clone https://github.com/saimarshad1/network-reconnaissance-tool.git
 cd network-reconnaissance-tool
 ```
-# Install Dependencies:
+## Install Dependencies:
-    pip install -r requirements.txt
+    scapy
+    python-nmap
+    requests
+    dnspython
-# Run the Tool:
+## Run the Tool:
     python3 main.py
-# Usage: (Once installed, the tool can be run directly from the command line.
+## Usage: (Once installed, the tool can be run directly from the command line.
 Users are presented with a menu to select the desired operation:)
     Run the Tool:
         python tool.py
     Follow the On-Screen Menu:
         Enter the number corresponding to the task you want to perform.
     Provide Input:
         Enter required information like IP addresses or domains when prompted.
-# Menu Options:
+## Menu Options:
     1. Ping a Host: Checks if a host is reachable.
     2. Traceroute to a Host: Shows the path packets take to a target.
     3. Port Scan: Scans a target for open ports.